-An education reform pioneer and philanthropic leader for three decades, international businessman Lowell Milken has provided his expertise, guidance and resources to a diverse range of organizations and initiatives as chairman of the Lowell Milken Family Foundation.
+An education reform pioneer and philanthropic leader for three decades, international businessman Lowell Milken has provided his expertise, guidance and resources to a diverse range of organizations and initiatives as chairman and founder of the Lowell Milken Family Foundation.

 Realizing that sufficient numbers of quality teachers would never emerge from current education practices, Lowell Milken launched TAP™: The System for Teacher and Student Advancement in 1999 as a comprehensive research-based means to attract, develop, motivate and retain highly effective teachers for America's schools.
-Creating powerful and sustained opportunities for career advancement, professional growth, instructionally focused accountability and performance-based compensation, TAP's proven system impacts more than 20,000 teachers and 200,000 students, and is growing each year.
-The Lowell Milken Family Foundation currently funds the Lowell Milken TAP Founder's Award, which is presented annually at the TAP National Conference to a TAP school that has fully implemented all of the elements of TAP with great distinction, a school that is achieving student and teacher advancement, and a campus that serves as a role model for TAP best practices and leadership in the region, state and the nation.
+Creating powerful and sustained opportunities for career advancement, professional growth, instructionally focused accountability and performance-based compensation, TAP's proven system impacts more than 200,000 teachers and 2.5 million students, and is growing each year.
+The Lowell Milken Family Foundation currently funds the Lowell Milken TAP Founder's Award, which is presented annually at the National TAP Conference to a TAP school that has fully implemented all of the elements of TAP with great distinction, a school that is achieving student and teacher advancement, and a campus that serves as a role model for TAP best practices and leadership in the region, state and the nation.
 The award carries a financial prize of $50,000.

 In 2011, the Lowell Milken Institute for Business Law and Policy at UCLA School of Law, was established to extend greater opportunities to UCLA law students, faculty, young law practitioners and alumni.
 Building on UCLA School of Law's already outstanding programs, the Lowell Milken Institute provides expanded studies on business law and policy, clinical experience, additional research opportunities for faculty, along with faculty fellowships, student scholarships and awards.
 The knowledge, skills and experience available through the Lowell Milken Institute will help ensure that students are prepared to not only assume leadership roles in the practice of law, but also in the areas of business, government, and philanthropy.